 By default, replacement DS records are written to the standard output; with the -i option the input file is overwritten in place.
-The replacement DS records will be the same as the existing records when no change is required.
-The output can be empty if the CDS / CDNSKEY records specify that the child zone wants to go insecure.
+The replacement DS records are the same as the existing records, when no change is required.
+The output can be empty if the CDS/CDNSKEY records specify that the child zone wants to be insecure.